Careers

 http://bepgroup.net/site/

 All Year 13 students are supported through the UCAS application process and are allocated a form mentor to develop their personal statements.
-All students are allowed two independently arranged visits to their top two UCAS choices.
+All students are allowed visits to their top UCAS choice.

 If you would like a more detailed plan of your child(ren)’s career programme, please contact Mr Moss.